-Paydar, who will become IUPUI's fifth chancellor, has been an IU faculty member for nearly 30 years and has held various administrative and executive leadership positions since he joined IUPUI in 1985.
-He has served as executive vice chancellor and chief academic officer of IUPUI since 2012, and as chancellor of Indiana University East from 2007 to 2012.
+Paydar, who is IUPUI's fifth chancellor, has been an IU faculty member for nearly 30 years and has held various administrative and executive leadership positions since he joined IUPUI in 1985.
+He served as executive vice chancellor and chief academic officer of IUPUI since 2012, and as chancellor of Indiana University East from 2007 to 2012.

 IUPUI is a core campus of Indiana University and the state's urban research and academic health sciences campus.
 IUPUI enrolls more than 30,000 students, including over 8,000 graduate students, with full-time faculty and staff numbering nearly 9,000, including 2,700 full-time faculty, an annual budget of $1.3 billion, and external research funding of more than $325 million in 2013-14 fiscal year.
 IUPUI offers more than 220 degree programs in 17 schools, including the schools of liberal arts and science, as well as professional schools of business, education, law, art & design, physical education and tourism management, nursing, engineering & technology, public & environmental affairs, dentistry, health and rehabilitation sciences, informatics and computing, social work, public health, philanthropy, and medicine.
 IUPUI's schools offer more than 140 IU degree programs and more than 80 Purdue University degree programs.